griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - ``Median Fold Change``
      - ``Median WT Score`` / ``Median MT Score``. ``NA`` if there is no ``WT Epitope Seq``.
    * - ``Median MT Percentile``
-     - Median ic50 binding affinity percentile rank of the mutant epitope across all prediction algorithms used
+     - Median binding affinity percentile rank of the mutant epitope across all prediction algorithms used with valid percentile output
    * - ``Median WT Percentile``
-     - Median ic50 binding affinity percentile rank of the wildtype epitope across all prediction algorithms used.
+     - Median binding affinity percentile rank of the wildtype epitope across all prediction algorithms used with valid percentile output
        ``NA`` if there is no ``WT Epitope Seq``.
    * - ``Individual Prediction Algorithm WT and MT Scores and Percentiles`` (multiple)
      - ic50 binding affintity and percentile ranks for the ``MT Epitope Seq`` and ``WT Eptiope Seq`` for the individual prediction algorithms used